RESOStandards/web-api-commander/README.md

 Testing output during runtime has been designed to be easy to read and during each step, the relevant output for the step will be displayed in the terminal or in an IDE if you have chosen to use the testing tool there.
-This can often be useful if debugging tests as a developer can step through backing test code as its running and inspect requests and responses in a controlled manner.
+This can often be useful if debugging tests as a developer can step through backing test code as it's running and inspect requests and responses in a controlled manner.

 ### Testing Environment